ImageMagick v6 Examples --

 Introduction

-What's the use of a script on my Windows PC?
+What's the use of an IM script on my Windows PC?

-The following examples basically assume that you run IM on a desktop Windows computer, possibly attached to a network.
-Well, there are a lot of readily available image manipulation programs, such as Adobe Photoshop, Corel's Paint Shop Pro, IrfanView (www.irfanview.com) and even GIMP (www.gimp.org).
-So why should you bother to perform image processing by the command line?
+The following examples basically assume that you run IM on a Windows desktop computer, probably attached to a network.
+Well, there are a lot of readily available image manipulation programs, such as Adobe Photoshop, Corel's Paint Shop Pro, IrfanView (http://www.irfanview.com/) and even GIMP (http://www.gimp.org/).
+So why should you bother to perform image processing by IM's command line programs and scripts?

-The genuine advantage of using ImageMagick instead of a mouse-driven interface is that you can completely automate routine manipulations, either for single files or for a bulk of files.
-Tasks such as...
+The genuine advantage of using ImageMagick instead of a mouse-driven interface is that you can completely automate routine manipulations, either for single files or for bulks of files.
+Tasks such as:

 Bulk format conversion